Programs

 • Weinstein Grants

-The Office of International Education offers merit-based Weinstein Grants for internships and research projects conducted abroad during the summer.
-These grants offer an airfare supplement for students completing international internships or research projects as part of a UR Summer Fellowship-funded experience.
+The Center for Global Engagement offers merit-based grants of up to $1,000 toward the cost of airfare for specific summer international URSF experiences.
 These grants are intended to foster and support a wide range of innovative ideas and activities that will enrich applicants’ knowledge and appreciation of other cultures, contribute to the international identity of the University of Richmond, and productively engage the community and organization where the project will be located.
-To qualify, the internship or research experience must be outside of the U.S..

-Application deadline for internship applicants: Monday, March 25, 2024 at 5 PM
+Application deadline for internship applicants: Monday, March 23, 2026 at 5 PM